Analysis 2022 – Qualitative submissions

 - Facts and Figures – If there are any figures or approximations you can make (on the research you support in general but the greater focus on the health-relevant aspects is better), that would be fantastic… but we appreciate this may be difficult.
 Even a simple total research budget or count of research projects may help put your work in some context.
 Note this would still need to be relevant to the timescale for the report, i.e. funded or active in calendar year 2022.

-- Data notes – if you are submitting data for the analysis, can can include any notes on methodology or caveats you wish made clear (see ‘approach to coding’ information below).
+- Data notes – if you are submitting data for the analysis, please include any notes on methodology or caveats you wish made clear.

 This ‘Qualitative Submission’ was introduced in 2018 and examples can be found in our that report’s Appendix 1.
-Prior to this, we have included an ‘approach to coding’ explanatory text which contextualises each funders’ submission (e.g. our 2014 report, Appendix 1).
+Prior to this, we included an ‘approach to coding’ explanatory text which performed a similar function but focused more on contextualising each funders’ data submission (e.g. our 2014 report, Appendix 1).

-This proposal represents the suggested framework for a qualitative submission; the precise content itself is entirely up to you.
+Please note that this proposal represents the recommended framework for a qualitative submission but the precise content itself is up to you and your organisation.
 If you have any further queries, please contact the project management team.